Downtown Disney Marketplace Restaurant

-This Downtown Disney Marketplace restaurant is more like a park attraction than a restaurant, with food thrown in for good measure.
+This Disney Springs restaurant is more like a park attraction than a restaurant, with food thrown in for good measure.
 It’s worth a visit, even if only to walk through.
 From the exterior to the various inside rooms, the theme is carried out in a spectacular way.
-Although there are some similarities to the Rainforest Café, a restaurant that’s been a part of Downtown Disney for some time, T-Rex goes way beyond, bringing themed restaurants to a whole new level.
+Although there are some similarities to the Rainforest Café, a restaurant that’s been a part of Disney Springs for some time, T-Rex goes way beyond, bringing themed restaurants to a whole new level.
 These restaurants are not Disney owned, but Landry’s Restaurants has created a concept that fits right in with Disney.

 The exterior is attention grabbing with massive dinosaur bones adorning the building.
 A small “dig site” area is off to the right, for little archeologists to enjoy while waiting to be seated.
 The interior consists of several different zones, each with a relevant theme.

 The interior is unlike anything we’ve ever seen.
 The atmosphere is colorful, interesting, and highly stimulating.
 There are things to see everywhere, and it gets really, really loud and chaotic in there.
 You’ll see guests walking around to see the sights, and a large number of servers are zooming around the floor at top speed.
 Periodically the dinosaurs “come alive” with movement and roaring sounds.
 There was tremendous attention to detail paid here.
 You’ll spot things everywhere you look, including amethyst geodes embedded into the walls and furniture.